Manta Ray, a giant of the ocean

 We cannot be sure whether or not they are in danger of extinction because we do not know their population.

-We do know that they are listed as a threatened species, and one of the reasons is due to harpoon fishing.
+We do know that they are classified as a threatened species, and one of the reasons is due to harpoon fishing.

-Precisely the fact that they do not have a bone skeleton, like the rest of the vertebrates, is what allows them to make those magnificent acrobatic movements
+These species are cartilaginous fish, that is, they do not have a skeleton of bone but of cartilage like all sharks and other rays (and also like your nose), like the rest of the vertebrates, which is what allows them to make those magnificent acrobatic movements.

 Who are the predators of the manta rays?